Sky Entertainment

 A fan-show for Batman / Arrow /The Flash.

-Notable in particular for one of Jason Underwood’s finest sets; it was so good, it convinced some Exec Producers from the States that it must have been one of their sets…!
+Notable in particular for one of Jason Underwood’s finest sets; it was so good, it convinced some Exec Producers visiting from the States that we had somehow borrowed one of their sets…!

 Sky Sessions - Sky Arts